The following documentation and training material has been designed

 Prior to the scheduled meeting, test your browser by joining this

-being sure to use the same workstation and browser you are planning
+Be sure to use the same workstation and browser you are planning

 to use for the actual meeting.